Lidcer/DiscordDynamicMusicBotAddon/README.md

 # DiscordYoutubePlayer
 DiscordYoutubePlayer is a music bot addon that adds music feature to your bot.
 It has live progression tracker and streams high quality music.

+In order for bot to work you have to install FFMPEG You can get it here: https://www.ffmpeg.org/

 ## NPM Package

 ```bash